The PRCA Future Leaders Programme

 The PRCA future leaders programme is aimed at PR and communications practitioners who are preparing to make their next step into leadership roles.
 They will learn the essential skills of leadership, resilience, creativity, crisis management, coaching and much more.

-All attendees will receive a PRCA PR and Communications Leadership Diploma upon completing the two-day academy.
+All attendees will receive a PRCA PR and Communications Leadership Diploma upon completing the programme.

 21.09.20 from 10am to 12.30 - Lindsay Patterson MPRCA: You as a leader, today, tomorrow and 5 years from now